 While the one remaining structure is the Great Temple of Abydos, it is part of a larger complex called the Temple of Seti I. The temple was dedicated to Seti and early pharaohs, and there is a wall within the temple on which the names of kings and pharaohs recognized by Seti (known as the Abydos King List) are carved.

 The temple grounds contained several chapels, most of which were in varying states of decay.
 Regardless of the temple’s condition, its ancient ruins are no less impressive and worth seeing.

 Located less than two miles from Dendera lies one of the country’s best-preserved temple complexes.
 A site of human habitation as far back as 1500 BC, this was likely an oasis owing to its location on the banks of the Nile river.

-The Hathor temple is the largest structure in the 40,000 square meter complex, but the area also includes several chapels, shrines, and basilicas throughout.
+The Hathor temple is the largest structure in the 40,000-square-meter complex, but the area also includes several chapels, shrines, and basilicas throughout.

 Temple of Isis, Agilkia (Temple of Philae)

+Another one of the best places to visit in Egypt is the Temple of Isis, in Aswan.
 While Egypt’s endless ancient temples are all impressive, there’s something about a temple on an island that has a little extra something.
 The Temple of Isis is located on Agilkia Island, having been moved in the 1960s from its original location of Philae Island due to flooding in the region.